eosnetworkfoundation/eosio-plus/deliverables-subgroup-teams.md

    - Team: Yves, Guillaume, Marshall

 7. **Software Development Subgroup**
+   - Objectives:
-   - Objective: A set of standards and organizational processes to integrate code from outside developers
+     - A set of standards and organizational processes to integrate code from outside developers
-   - Objective (8): A description of the method to determine how various demands for new code development will be prioritized and implemented.
+     - A description of the method to determine how various demands for new code development will be prioritized and implemented.
-   - Objective (9): A description of the process for performing ongoing release of new code and code binaries.
+     - A description of the process for performing ongoing release of new code and code binaries.
    - [Working Notes](subgroups/SoftwareDevelopment/objectives.md)
-   - Team: Ted, Jesse, Aaron, Daniel, Stan (from 7)
-   - Team: Rami, Guillaume, Jesse, Ted, Stan (from 8)
+   - Team: Rami, Guillaume, Jesse, Aaron, Daniel, Syed, Ted, Stan, Matthew (see GitHub links below)
-   - Team: Syed, Aaron, Daniel, Jesse, Stan (from 9)
-   - Team: New: Matthew Darwin

 8. Merged into 7 - Software Development Subgroup
    - A description of the method to determine how various demands for new code development will be prioritized and implemented.